A Cowboy’s Dream

 After Jimi Hendrix passed, his manager, Michael Jeffries decided to take on Holy Moses, crowning their guitarist, Teddy Speleos the next Jimi, by presenting him with one of Jimi’s white Fender guitars.
 Everyone was in awe.
 With Billy Batson’s singing and songwriting at the helm, powerful, gifted musicians, and a great manager, how could they lose?

-Holy Moses had just completed their debut album at Electric Lady Land, when Michael Jeffries died tragically in a plane crash.
+Holy Moses had just completed their debut album at Electric Ladyland, when Michael Jeffries died tragically in a plane crash.
 Strange luck, indeed.
 Then, the unimaginable happened.
-On the way to a gig.
-Ted’s prize guitar, the much-coveted Hendrix white Fender Jefferies had given him, was stolen from their parked van, along with much of the band’s equipment.
+On the way to a gig, Ted’s guitars, including the much-coveted Hendrix white Fender Jefferies had given him, was stolen from their parked van, leaving the rest of the band’s equipment.
+Suspicious at best.

 Billy tried to keep spirits high, but strange luck struck, yet again.
 Ted discovered his girlfriend was pregnant, so he decided to move back to Virginia to start a family.
 Since Ted’s sound could not be replicated by other guitarists, no one wanted to keep the band going without him.
 Thus, Holy Moses scattered to the winds.